ocbe-uio/DIscBIO/README.md

 Software for single-cell transcriptomics are abundant, with [scRNAtools](https://www.scrna-tools.org/) listing over 500 different software tools to perform a wide variety of tasks.
 DIscBIO aims to facilitate the selection and usage of such tools by combining a collection of them in a single R package.
 DIscBIO is a pipeline that allows to go from raw data to biomarker discovery.
 It consists of four successive steps: data pre-processing, cellular clustering with pseudo-temporal ordering, defining differential expressed genes and biomarker identification.

-The CTCdataset, which is used as input data in the DIscBIO-CTCs-Notebook, contains information from GEO database [GSE51827](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE51827), which is made available here under the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/1-0/).
+The CTCdataset, which is used as input data in the DIscBIO-CTCs-Notebook, contains information from GEO databases GSE51827, GSE55807, GSE67939, GSE75367, GSE109761, GSE111065 and GSE86978, which are made available here under the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/1-0/).

 The CONQUER dataset, which is used as input data in the DIscBIO-CONQUER Notebook, contains information from GEO database [GSE41265](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE41265), which is made available